danschlz/danschulz.github.io/book-log.md

 permalink: /book-log/
 ---

-I started using Goodreads in 2016 and found that tracking the books I read encouraged me to read much more.
+Tracking books I finish motivates me to read more.

 2021
 * Cowen, _In Praise of Commercial Culture_